JeansLli/Bimodules/README.md

 cd cpp_version

-the command is like  ./bimodules_quantization x y rank_dim input_file
+Then the command is like  ./bimodules_quantization x y rank_dim input_file
 (x,y) is the grid size, rank_dim is the homology degree.

 For example: ./bimodules_quantization 20 20 1 ../../data/function_rips_with_threshold_1000_1.scc